microsoft/rushstack-websites/websites/rushjs.io/docs/pages/commands/rush_version.md

                         prerelease id when "--bump" is provided but only replaces the prerelease name when
                         "--ensure-version-policy" is provided.
+  --ignore-git-hooks    Skips execution of all git hooks.
+Make sure you know
+                        what you are skipping.
 ```

 ## See also